neuneck/markdown-cv/index.md

 ## Key skills

 - Thorough analytic and mathematical mind
-- Clear and concise communication
+- Clear and concise communication to peers and non-experts
-- Advanced python programming, producing clean, structured, and maintainable code
+- Professional python programming, producing clean, structured, and maintainable code
 - Designing and building machine learning solutions with TensorFlow, scikit-learn
 - Building stable python microservices with flask, gunicorn, Docker, and Kubernetes
 - Handling, analyzing and visualizing data with SQL, pandas, matplotlib, bokeh

 ## Experience

+`2022/10 - current`
+__Principal machine learner at [Nect GmbH](https://nect.com)__

+* Design, implementation, deployment and maintenance of production machine learning components
+* Significant contribution to audits proving the identification's compliance with German Trust Service regulation and eIDAS

-`2019/08 - current`
+`2019/08 - 2022/11`
 __Team lead Computer Vision and Machine Learning at [Nect GmbH](https://nect.com)__

 * Leading a team of Machine Learning and Python engineers.